jdeantoni/xycharter/README.md

-# XY Charter - TER Equipe 13
+# API XY Charter - TER Equipe 13

+# Introduction

+This API has been created to be able to render 2D graphs, you can use it to render different type of graphs !

 # User Manual
 - [How to create a new chart](#Example-of-how-to-create-a-new-chart)